EdDataScienceEES/tutorial-barbora8/tutorial.md

 ### 6. Add a little magic to your bar-chart; Radial bar-chart

 Bar-charts can get a bit boring.
-In wizards' world we add them a little pinch of magic to make them look more fascinating.
-Here we will turn an usual boring bar-chart into a radial/circular one.
+In wizards' world we add a little pinch of magic to them to make them look more fascinating.
+Here we will turn a usual boring bar-chart into a radial/circular one.

 ```
 # Creating a radial bar-chart